confluentinc/schema-registry/docs/deployment.rst

 ``master.eligibility``
 A schema registry server with ``master.eligibility`` set to false is guaranteed to remain a slave during any master election.
 Schema Registry instances in a "slave" data center should have this set to false, and Schema Registry instances local to the shared Kafka cluster should have this set to true.

 Setup
 ^^^^^

-pre mirror maker - want to create topic w/desired configs - uncleanleader, #replicas, where mirror maker runs
+Assuming you have Schema Registry running up and running, here are the recommended steps to expand Schema Registry to another datacenter (call it DC B).

+- In DC B, make sure Kafka has ``unclean.leader.election.enable`` set to false.

+- In Kafka in DC B, create the ``_schemas`` topic.
+It should have 1 partition, ``kafkastore.topic.replication.factor`` of 3, and ``min.insync.replicas`` at least 2.

+- Start up MirrorMaker in DC B (so reads are remote and writes are local).

+- In the Schema Registry config files in DC B, ensure the settings ``kafkastore.connection.url``, ``schema.registry.zk.namespace`` match the instances already running, and ensure ``master.eligibility`` is set to false.

+- Start your new Schema Registry instances.

 Run book
 ^^^^^^^^
-Suppose in the example above that DC A has gone completely dark.
-In that case, the schema registries in DC B will have no master, but will continue to be able to serve any request that does not result in a write to the (now dead) underlying Kafka store.
+Suppose you have Schema Registry running in multiple datacenters, and you have lost your "master" datacenter, what do you do?
+First, note that the remaining Schema Registry instances will continue to be able to serve any request which does not result in a write to Kafka.
 This includes GET requests on existing ids and POST requests on schemas already in the registry.

-If machines in DC A can be brought back up, do so.

-If the machines in DC A are brought back up, the schema registries can be restarted in a rolling fashion with their keeping their original configuration settings intact.

-If it is necessary to point the schema registry nodes in DC B to their local Kafka cluster, the schema registries should be restarted in a rolling fashion with new configurations updating ``kafkastore.connection.url`` to point to the Zookeeper cluster in DC B, and with ``master.eligibility`` set to true.
-Note that a given node will not be able to register new schemas or be consistent with the new master until after restart.
+- If possible, revive the "master" datacenter by starting Kafka and Schema Registry as before.
+- If you must designate a new datacenter (call it DC B) as "master", update the Schema Registry config files so that ``kafkastore.connection.url`` points to the local ZooKeeper, and change ``master.eligibility`` to true.
+The restart your Schema Registry instances with these new configs in a rolling fashion.